pvh1602/pvh1602/README.md

 - 👋 Hi, I’m @pvh1602
+- ✨ I'm AI resident at @fsoft-aiclab
-- 👀 I’m interested in Computer Vision, Attention mechanisms, Deep Learning techniques, and Deep Generative models.
+- 👀 I’m interested in Computer Vision, Continual Learning, Sparse Neural Network, and Deep Generative models.
-- 🌱 I’m currently learning about segmentation problems.
+- 🌱 I’m currently learning about Continual Learning and Sparse Neural Network.
 - 📫 How to reach me?
 You can mail me at hoang.pv1602@gmail.com

 <!---